 How Do You Get Started?

-The best way to get started would be attending a yoga class for beginners.
+The best way to get started would be to attend a yoga class for beginners.
 But, if you’re like me that’s not always possible.

 That’s ok too.
 All you really need is space, a mat, and something to follow along with.